Aeroluna/LunaCoopMod/README.md

   - Combat units still cost 30% more minerals

 Should help actually affording the high tech units with abilities like High Templar.

-- Changed Tempest voice lines to Versus quotes.

-Fun fact: Artanis' Tempests used the campaign Purifier Tempest quotes despite using the Versus model.

 ## Swann